Estimated reading time: 6 minutes

 Though this is indeed the fifth book in the series, you can read them in any order wish, even going backwards from the most recent one, if such is your fancy.
 If, however, you’d like to check out what the previous chapter had in store as well, you can always have a look at our A Rule Against Murder review.

-Moving on with the plot of the novel, we are once again brought back into the unique world of the small and peaceful (except for the occasional murders) Quebecois village as yet another crime shocks the community.
+Moving on to The Brutal Telling summary, we are once again brought back into the unique world of the small and peaceful (except for the occasional murders) Quebecois village as yet another crime shocks the community.
 This time, however, the victim is a total stranger nobody seems to know, whose body was found in Olivier’s Bistro, beloved by most people in town.

 It seems at first as if finding any leads will prove problematic, but it takes no time for suspects to make themselves known, namely Olivier himself, whose story is full of holes and inexplicable factors.
 From there on out, the investigation only increases in complexity, leading the Chief Inspector Gamache to a cabin in the wilderness with priceless antiques and the dead man’s blood.